Bashkiria (1917–1919): History

 By late May 1918, the autonomy of Bashkiria had been completely restored with the assistance of the Czechoslovak Legion.
 On 1 June 1918, a letter, titled "Appeal of the Bashkir government to the people", was published, calling for armed resistance to the Red Army.
 Sagit Murasov was elected as interim chairman of the Central Shuro.
 Links were established with the government of the Russian State, Provisional Siberian Government, Committee of Members of the Constituent Assembly (Komuch), and the Orenburg Cossacks.
 Among their most prominent supporters was Alexander Dutov, ataman of the Orenburg Cossacks.

 From 15 to 17 May 1918, a meeting of representatives from Bashkiria and the Alash Autonomy was held in the city of Kostanay, where discussions of forming a joint movement against the Bolsheviks were held.
-In a subsequent meeting in Samara, which also included Central Asian governments.
-It was decided to establish a Federation of Southeastern Muslim Regions, as part of a "Union of Eastern Russia" including Central Asia, the Alash Autonomy, Bashkiria, Siberia, Komuch, and the Orenburg and Ural Cossacks.
-It was additionally planned to unite the militaries of the Alash Autonomy and Bashkiria into a single army.
-However, these discussions never bore fruit.
+In a subsequent meeting in Samara, which also included Central Asian governments, it was decided to establish a Federation of Southeastern Muslim Regions, as part of a "Union of Eastern Russia" including Central Asia, the Alash Autonomy, Bashkiria, Siberia, Komuch, and the Orenburg and Ural Cossacks.
+It was additionally planned to unite the militaries of the Alash Autonomy and Bashkiria in a single army.
+However, these agreements were never implemented.

-From 8 to 23 September 1918, the State Meeting in Ufa was held, where members of the Bashkir movement met with other anti-Bolshevik forces as part of the Russian State.
-However, subsequent moves by Alexander Kolchak, including the forceful dissolution of the Bashkir Army and the transfer of its units to the Orenburg Cossacks, forced the government of Bashkiria to engage in negotiates with Bolshevik forces.
+From 8 to 23 September 1918, a State Meeting in Ufa was held, where members of the Bashkir movement met with other anti-Bolshevik forces as part of the Russian State.
+However, subsequent moves by Alexander Kolchak, including the forcible dissolution of the Bashkir Army and the transfer of its units to the Orenburg Cossacks, obliged the government of Bashkiria to engage in negotiates with Bolshevik forces.
 A 16 February 1919 resolution by the Central Shuro affirmed the willingness of the government to work with the Bolsheviks, furthermore declaring war on the Russian State, the Orenburg Cossacks, and "all world imperialists."
 Additional negotiations followed, leading to the agreement between the Soviet and Bashkir governments on autonomy on 20 March 1919.
 Bashkiria became the Bashkir Autonomous Soviet Socialist Republic, with recognition granted to the 1917–1919 government of Bashkiria as a historical entity.